2021 Arctic Race of Norway

 The 2021 Arctic Race of Norway was a road cycling stage race that took place between 5 and 8 August 2021.
-Though the race took place mostly in the Norwegian county of Troms og Finnmark, the race also made a brief appearance in Finland, marking the first time that the race ventured outside of Norway.
+Though the race took place mostly in Troms county, Norway.
+The race also made a brief appearance in Finland, marking the first time that the race ventured outside of Norway.
 It was the eighth edition of the Arctic Race of Norway, which was rated as a 2.Pro event on the 2021 UCI Europe Tour and the 2021 UCI ProSeries calendars.
 This edition was the race's first in the UCI ProSeries; the 2020 edition was expected to feature in the inaugural UCI ProSeries but was cancelled due to the COVID-19 pandemic.